PAWNEE BUTTES® Sand Cherry

 Prunus besseyi 'P011S'

 PAWNEE BUTTES® sand cherry is a graceful, ground covering form of our native sand cherry shrub.
 Fragrant, white flowers attract pollinators in April.
-By summer, this low-growing shrub produces heavy crops of black cherries that are attractive to birds and other wildlife.
+By summer, this low-growing shrub is covered with attractive, green leaves and can produce heavy crops of black cherries that are attractive to birds and other wildlife.
 The lustrous, green leaves turn bright red and purple in the fall.

 PAWNEE BUTTES® sand cherry is a native selection—a plant found in the wild that was selected for unique, naturally-occurring traits, including its low stature.
 (Most sand cherries grow five to six feet tall.)